 As you might imagine from the open-ended prompt, people responded with a wide variety of answers.
 Many things were idiosyncratic.
 For one person, their best thing was “disco lights from Amazon.”
 Honestly, that sounds amazing, and I bet this person’s baby is incredibly cool.
 But also, it’s not a universal must-have.

-What I did to start to pull the signal from the noise is summarize the top 16 categories in the “best” and “worst” questions.
-This required a little re-coding — in most cases, I tried to pull generics out from brand names, and I also fixed some creative spelling (trust me, I am not judging that).
+What I did to pull the signal from the noise is summarize the top 16 categories in the “best” and “worst” questions.
+This required a little re-coding; in most cases, I tried to pull generics out from brand names, and I also fixed some creative spelling (trust me, I am not judging that).
 Even with this, many things did not fit into these categories.
 About 35% of the “best” and 44% of the “worst” were uncategorized.
 I’ll say a bit about those below.

 The most popular category here was a carrier or wrap, followed by a bouncer (this was mostly the BabyBjörn bouncer).
-Sound machines, swaddles, and the SNOO also feature.
+Sound machines, swaddles, and the SNOO are also featured.
 Most of these I found unsurprising, although I would not have predicted the popularity of the butt spatula/brush for putting on diaper cream.

-Here’s the pie chart of the worst.
+Here’s the graph of the worst.

 One thing you will immediately notice is that there is a lot of overlap.
-Bouncers, pillows, monitors, gyms, and more — they all appear here too.
+Bouncers, pillows, monitors, gyms, and more — they all appear here, too.
 This is not surprising.
 No one likes all baby things!
-If something is more popular, it’s going to be more likely to appear on both “love it” and “hate it” lists.
+If something is really popular, it’s going to be more likely to appear on both “love it” and “hate it” lists.
 What is perhaps more notable are the items that appear here that do not appear in the best.
 Example: warmers, for anything.
 (I feel so vindicated!)
 Another is “outfits” — this is a catchall for any type of fancy clothes or shoes designed to make your baby look like an adult.
 Point taken.
 These are a waste.

 An interesting way to look at these data together is to look at the ratios.
 If we accept that something that is owned widely will attract both lovers and haters, what we really want to ask is which items attract a lot of love and less hate, and vice versa.

-To summarize that, I take all of the categories that appear in the top 16 for either the best or the worst and calculate the ratio of share of people who say this was the “best” to the share who say this was the “worst.”
+To summarize that, I take all of the categories that appear in the top 16 for either the best or the worst and calculate the ratio of the share of people who say this was the “best” to the share who say this was the “worst.”
 A high value for this ratio implies a lot of love relative to hate; a low value implies the converse.
 The graph below shows these ratios.

 On the top are carriers, sleep sacks, sound machines, and the Baby Brezza — things that many people like and few people say they regret.
-On the bottom we have fancy outfits, any kind of warmer or sterilizer, and general “stuff for the bath.”
+On the bottom, we have fancy outfits, any kind of warmer or sterilizer, and general “stuff for the bath.”
 The midpoint is the breastfeeding pillow.
 About as many people say they thought this was the best as indicate it was the worst.
 Go figure!

 Beyond these categories, there were so many things that individual people either swore by or hated.
-On the best list: electric nail clippers, a lollipop camera, baby-wearing shirts, a Dyson hand vacuum.
-On the worst: baby mittens (almost made the cut for one of the top 16), scrapbooking material (yeah, right), anything with snaps.
+On the best list: electric nail clippers, a lollipop camera, baby-wearing shirts, and a Dyson hand vacuum.
+On the worst: baby mittens (almost made the cut for one of the top 16), scrapbooking material (yeah, right), and anything with snaps.
 These whole lists are proof that, first, you’ll definitely buy at least one thing that later you’ll think was a waste and, second, your can’t-live-without item may be something totally random.

 Advice about what to buy for a baby